vanshika-99/IS219-OOPPrinciples/README.md

 5 SOLID Javascript Principles:

 1. Single Responsibility: The functions you implement in your code should only do one thing.
 You should create a new function for each separate task you want your code to do.

+static Create(a, b, op){
+        return new Calculation(a, b, op);
+    }

 2. Open-Closed: Your code should be open to extension, but closed for modification.
 You should not need to modify your pre-existing code if you wanted to extend it.